Non resident landlord services

 What makes a person non-resident?

 Broadly, UK residency is determined by the number of days a person is physically present in the UK.
-A person is automatically not-resident who works outside the UK and is present in the UK less than 91 days a year.
-A person is automatically resident if physically present in the UK for 183 days a year or more.
-If not automatically resident or automatically non-resident, the determinants are too numerous to summarise succinctly.
-The determinants of UK residency are explained in a separate guide on statutory residence
+A person is automatically non-resident who works outside the UK and is present in the UK for fewer than 91 days per year.
+A person is automatically resident if present for 183 days or more.
+If neither applies, the determining factors are explained in the separate guide on statutory residence.

 A non-resident’s liability to UK tax

 A non-resident is not liable to UK tax on most income.
-Any income arising outside the UK is automatically outside the scope of UK tax.
+Any income arising outside the UK is outside the scope of UK tax.
 Investment income, such as bank interest and savings, is disregarded.
-Banks no longer automatically deduct tax on interest following the introduction of the savings allowance.
-If tax has been deducted at source, it should be possible to arrange for interest to be paid gross.
-The alternatives are to file a UK Tax Return.
-If tax is due in any case, in the country of residence, a Tax Return requirement could be avoided where UK tax is available to reduce local, foreign tax.
+Banks no longer deduct tax at source following the introduction of the savings allowance in April 2016.

-In conclusion therefore, it is probable that a non-resident will only be liable to UK tax on rental income arising from the UK.
+In summary, most non-residents will only be liable to UK tax on UK rental income.

 Entitlement to the personal allowance

-Many non-resident landlords will be entitled to a UK personal allowance.
-This includes UK nationals, EU citizens and residents of many other countries.
-HMRC have confirmed that EU citizens will remain entitled to the personal allowance post Brexit.
-Nationality is determined by the holding of a valid British passport or passport of the country to which that person has citizenship.
+Many non-resident landlords are entitled to a UK personal allowance, including UK nationals, EU citizens and residents of many other countries.
+HMRC has confirmed that EU citizens remain eligible post-Brexit.
+Nationality is determined by the holding of a valid passport.

-Certain jurisdictions do not provide a personal allowance under the terms of the double tax treaty with the UK.
-The most significant are China and the USA.
-Countries regarded as low tax jurisdictions (commonly known as tax havens) rarely confer eligibility.
+Certain jurisdictions (such as the USA and China) do not provide a personal allowance under their treaty with the UK.
+Low-tax jurisdictions (so-called tax havens) rarely confer eligibility.

 Liability to local taxes